Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/LineProgress/README.md

 # Overview

-The `LineProgress` component extends the functionality of the Ant Design Progress component by providing additional customization options for size, color, and format.
+The `LineProgress` component extends the functionality of the Ant Design Progress component.
 It ensures that all props are type-checked more rigorously compared to the standard Ant Design Progress component.

 # Props